-Highstead's Conservation Program builds the capacity of partners to achieve large landscape conservation strategies in New England, eastern New York, and beyond.
-Highstead works with more than eighty organizations in the Northeast to advance the pace and practice of large landscape forest conservation and fosters collaboration across political, geographical, and professional boundaries.
-In collaboration with Harvard Forest and other regional partners, Highstead plays a key role in the Wildlands & Woodlands Initiative.
+Highstead's Conservation Program is engaged in building the capacity of partners to achieve large landscape conservation strategies in New England, eastern New York, and beyond.
+Highstead works with more than eighty organizations in the Northeast to advance the pace and practice of large landscape conservation and fosters collaboration across political and geographical boundaries and among different fields and sectors.
+Highstead collaborates with Harvard University’s Harvard Forest and other regional partners to advance the Wildlands & Woodlands Initiative (W&WI).

-Interns will work with Highstead’s Senior Conservationists to implement research, community outreach, and policy projects that advance priority conservation initiatives, including the Conservation Finance Network, New England Forest Policy Group, the Regional Conservation Partnership (RCP) Network, and the Hudson to Housatonic Regional Conservation Partnership.
-Interns will prepare and present a 15-minute presentation of their work at the conclusion of their internship.
+Interns will work with Highstead’s Senior Conservationists to implement research, outreach, and policy projects that advance priority conservation initiatives.
+Interns will prepare and present a 15-minute presentation of their work at the end of their internship.

 We seek recent graduates of Bachelors or Masters level programs with a demonstrated interest and enthusiasm for the development and implementation of real-world strategies in the following areas: landscape ecology, conservation finance, regional conservation partnerships, large landscape conservation, and forest policy.
-Candidates must have good writing, research, and organizational skills.
-They must be comfortable working in a group setting and also taking individual initiative, as they will have considerable responsibility for advancing one or more projects, often with little supervision.
-Experience with Geographic Information Systems is a plus in some instances.
+Candidates must have strong writing, research, and organizational skills.
+They must be comfortable working in a group setting and taking individual initiative, as they will have considerable responsibility for advancing one or more projects, often with little supervision.
+Experience with geographic information systems (GIS) is a plus for some projects.
 Candidates must have access to a car for travel within, and in some cases outside of, Connecticut.